 A bit of background:

 I have received grants from The Canada Council, Ontario Arts Council, Arts Nova Scotia, SOCAN Foundation, Music Nova Scotia, and FACTOR.
-I am the co-founder of an indie opera company, Essential Opera now in its 11th year.
-My contemporary classical recital series, Crossing Borders, is now in its 5th season.
-As a recording artist I have a debut album, am featured on another album, am releasing several solo and opera EPs, and am about to start working on my second album.
+I am the co-founder of an indie opera company, Essential Opera which Erin Bardua and I founded in 2010.
+My contemporary Western classical concert series, Crossing Borders, was founded in 2014 and features music by living Canadian composers.
+As a recording artist I have released two full-length albums, am featured on another, and have released several opera shorts, as well as EPs.
+You can see those recordings on my Music page.